User Guide¶

 and will be used as an absolute truth when learning a model for this problem.

-where intermediate numerical value correspond to upper categories, and extreme values to lower categories.
+for criteria where intermediate values correspond to upper categories.

 For enumerated